 The Psiri Neighborhood

 End the day (or start the night) in Psiri which was once the most dangerous neighborhood in Athens but is now one of the quirkiest and most fashionable.
 Walk the vibrant streets to discover the street art, pop into the art galleries, and watch the craftsmen at work in their small artisan shops using methods that have been passed down from father to son through the centuries.

 If you’re hungry, stop at one of the meze restaurants where you’ll often find live music in the evenings.
 If Greek Blues (Rembetika) isn’t to your taste, head to one of the bars and dance to the beats the DJ plays.

 2 Days in Athens: Day Two

 Syntagma Square- Change of the Guards

-You’ve visited the heart of Ancient Athens, now it’s time to see where the heart of modern Athens lies with a visit to busy and bustling Syntagma Square!
+You’ve visited the heart of Ancient Athens; now it’s time to see where the heart of modern Athens lies with a visit to the busy and bustling Syntagma Square!